These are my personal notes on the topic of law and grace.

 Hebrews 3:7-19 Don't be rebellious toward God.
 Beware the deceitfulness of sin.

-Hebrews 6:1 "Repentance from dead works" is listed as one of the fundamental doctrines.
+Hebrews 6:1 "Repentance from dead works" is listed as one of the elementary, foundational doctrines.

 2 Peter 3:9 God's will is that none should perish but that all should come to repentance.